Results Towers to visit London

 - King Charles' keys."

-They are then allowed to pass.
+They are then granted passage.
 When the main guard greets him, the Chief replies, " God Save the King ".
 He then deposits the keys at King's House while the retreat is sounded.
 This old-fashioned spectacle is reminiscent of a Shakespeare play, which is performed outdoors and has been sold out for many years.
 To attend the Keys Ceremony (it's free), write at least two months in advance to Ceremony of the Keys Office, Tower of London, EC3N 4AB, stating your name, the date you wish to attend and the number of people (no more than 6 in summer, 15 in winter), enclosing a stamped envelope or international reply coupon.

 Members' reviews on TOWER OF LONDON